How to Scale Quality: The Delivery System That Works Without You

 Step 1: Run a test round

-Take one real deliverable through the full system—process documentation, quality gates, self-assessment, verification.
-See where the friction is.
-Where does the documentation feel unclear?
-Where does the checklist miss a step?
-Fix those gaps before anyone else uses it.
+Take one real deliverable through the full system — process documentation, quality gates, self-assessment, and verification.
+See where the friction is: where the documentation feels unclear and where the checklist misses a step, then fix those gaps before anyone else uses it.

 Step 2: Train your first team member

-Walk through the training materials with them.
-Not just hand over the documents—walk through together.
-Ask them to score the good/bad examples.
-Make sure they understand the standard, not just the steps.
+Walk through the training materials with them instead of just handing over the documents.
+Go through everything together, ask them to score the good and bad examples, and make sure they understand the standard, not just the steps.

 Step 3: Watch the first 3 deliverables

-Don’t micromanage.
-Check the quality gates.
-See where the system works and where it needs adjustment.
-Most systems need 1–2 tweaks after the first real use.
-That’s normal.
+Don’t micromanage, but check the quality gates.
+See where the system works and where it needs adjustment; most systems need one or two tweaks after the first real use, and that’s normal.

 Step 4: Track the metrics from day one

-Client satisfaction scores.
-Redo requests.
-Time per deliverable.
-Quality gate pass rates.
+Watch client satisfaction scores, redo requests, time per deliverable, and quality gate pass rates.
 These numbers tell you whether the system is holding or needs recalibration.

-Result by the end of Day 14: The Quality Transfer System is live.
-Standards are documented, gates are active, and metrics are being tracked.
-Quality is no longer dependent on you being the one doing the work.
+Result by the end of Day 14: the Quality Transfer System is live, standards are documented, gates are active, and metrics are being tracked, so quality is no longer dependent on you being the one doing the work.

 Quality Rubric Template

-The foundation of the entire system.
-This template gives you the structure to define excellence across your specific type of work.
+Start by using this as the foundation of the entire system.
+Create a template that gives you the structure to define excellence across your specific type of work.

 Structure:

-• Business name and delivery type at the top
+Start by writing your business name and delivery type at the top.

-• Rubric criteria (5–8 specific dimensions of quality relevant to your work)
+List rubric criteria (5–8 specific dimensions of quality relevant to your work).

-• Scoring summary: total score calculation and gate pass/fail determination
+Create a scoring summary with total score calculation and gate pass/fail determination.

-How to use it: Fill in the criteria based on your quality definition work from Days 1–3.
-Add real examples at each anchor point.
-This becomes the document every team member references when checking their own work.
+How to use it: fill in the criteria based on your quality definition work from Days 1–3, and add real examples at each anchor point so this becomes the document every team member uses when checking their own work.

 Process Documentation Framework